 Within services, we shall place advertisement posters and flyers in participating sites accessible to service users, carers and advocates.
 The study has been adopted onto the NIHR portfolio.
 Accordingly, NIHR Clinical Research Network (CRN) Clinical Studies Officers (CSOs) will support recruitment, helping to identify and recruit suitable participants.
 CSOs and RAs will work collaboratively to publicise the study and inform clinical staff about the inclusion criteria.
-Recruitment packs, including the study Participant Information Sheet (PIS), will be provided for service users who are deemed well enough to participate by their clinical teams, who have the capacity to consent, and who gave permission to be contacted by the research team will be provided by the service user, by completing a 'consent-to-contact' form with the research re member of the clinical team by whom they are first approached.
+Recruitment packs, including the study Participant Information Sheet (PIS), will be provided for service users who are deemed well enough to participate by their clinical teams, who have the capacity to consent, and who gave permission to be contacted by the research team.
+Clinical teams can make referrals to the local research team.
+Permission to be contacted by the research team will be provided by the service user, by completing a 'consent-to-contact' form with the researcher or member of the clinical team by whom they are first approached.
 Service users and family members can also self-refer to the CaFI study.
 Service users who remain interested will be invited to meet with the RA to receive further information about the study and ask any questions before being consented into the study.
 Consenting participants will be asked to complete baseline assessments during the initial meeting.
 Additional meetings will be arranged if this is not feasible.